WebberZone/add-to-all/docs/01-ata-getting-started/snippetz-shortcode-and-block.md

 | `className` | string | Extra CSS class on the block wrapper. |

 CSS and JS snippets embedded via the block are enqueued using the standard WordPress enqueue system — the block itself outputs nothing visible for those types.

+## Insert Snippet button (Classic Editor)

+When the Classic Editor is active, an **Insert Snippet** button appears in the editor toolbar on post and page edit screens.
+The button is not shown on the snippet editing screen itself, and it is not available in the block editor.

+Clicking the button opens a modal where you can choose from any published snippet.
+After selecting a snippet and clicking **Insert Snippet**, the shortcode `[ata_snippet id="..."]` is inserted at the cursor position in the editor.

+This requires at least one published snippet in the Snippets Manager.
+If no snippets exist, the dropdown will be empty.

 ## `[ata_reading_time]` shortcode